Table of Contents

 Azure Cloud is one of the most popular platforms for building and deploying cloud applications.
 Azure provides all the major features of cloud services such as Compute, Storage, Content Delivery Network (CDN), Domain Name Service (DNS), Blog Storage, and Queue Messaging.
 Launched in 2010, Azure has multiple data centers around the world.

 Azure has a built-in monitoring product called Azure Monitor.
-However, its visualization and customization is not as powerful as Grafana.
-That’s why many users prefer Grafana as their monitoring and visualization solution even though Azure Monitor is built in into Azure cloud.
+However, its visualization and customization tools are not as powerful as Grafana.
+That’s why many users prefer Grafana as their monitoring and visualization solution even though Azure Monitor is built into the Azure cloud.